JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7944 days**.

-And here is a just a random fact -  **The largest chicken egg ever laid weighed a pound and had a double yolk and shell**.
+And here is a just a random fact -  **In August 1999, Lori Lynn Lomeli set a record by spinning 82 Hula Hoops at the same time for three full revolutions**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)